revature-RevConnect/SocialMediaApp/RevConnectApp/README.md

 ## Add DarkMode

 Add DarkMode switch to NavBar to make the background light or dark.
+(Last Updated: 05/20/2022)